A Death in the Family

 A Death in the Family is an autobiographical novel by James Agee.
-It was based on events which occurred to Agee in 1915, when his father went out of town to see his own father, who had suffered a heart attack.
-During the return trip, Agee's father was killed in a car crash.
+It was based on events from 1915, when Agee's father drove out of town to visit his own father who had suffered a heart attack.
+During the return trip, Agee's father was killed in a car accident.
+The novel focuses on the immediate aftermath of the accident, and how the family members cope with the tragedy.